Metropolitan College

 MET AD 514

-Addresses the specifics of new product and service development and fostering innovation and technology to increase performance.
-Topics include generating and screening initial ideas; assessing user needs and interests; forecasting results; launching, and improving products and programs; and overall bringing innovation from ideation to commercialization.
+Addresses the specifics of new product and service development and building innovation and technology to enhance organizational and economic performance.
+Topics include generating and screening initial ideas; assessing user needs and interests; forecasting results; launching and improving products, services, and programs; and overall pursuing innovation from ideation through commercialization and additional expansion.
 4 cr.
 Tuition: $3380

 Summer 1 (May 19-June 26)